osohq/oso/docs/content/python/guides/roles/sqlalchemy/install.md

 # Install

-The roles library is part of the oso sqlalchemy library.
+The roles feature is part of the oso sqlalchemy library.

 ```console
 $ pip install sqlalchemy-oso